Teal Leadership - People Development Magazine

 Good decision making is part of the design of the system.

-Everyone is a leader
+Everyone is a leader.

 Leadership is seen as a role rather than a person.
 Leadership responsibilities are broken into different tasks, each being rotated by the board members.
-For an example of how it practically works when you get rid of the CEO, take a look at the Crisp DNA which has transitioned rather seamlessly and successfully.
+For an example of how it practically works when you get rid of the CEO, take a look at the Crisp DNA, which has transitioned rather seamlessly and successfully.
 Another great resource with processes and examples is the official wiki.

 Voluntary contribution

-As everything in a teal organization is voluntary, people volunteer to take on one or more of these leadership responsibilities for a specified duration or project, knowing that someone else will get a chance on the next iteration or project.
+As everything in a teal organisation is voluntary, people volunteer to take on one or more of these leadership responsibilities for a specified duration or project, knowing that someone else will get a chance on the next iteration or project.

 Advice and inclusion